openstack/openstack-ansible/doc/source/reference/aboutosa.rst

 Why choose OpenStack-Ansible?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Supports the major Linux distributions Ubuntu, CentOS/Rocky, Debian.
+* Supports the major Linux distributions Ubuntu, CentOS Stream, Rocky Linux
+  and Debian.
 * Offers automation for upgrades between major OpenStack releases.
 * Uses OpenStack defaults for each of the project roles, and provides
-  extra wiring and optimised configuration when combining projects
+  extra wiring and optimized configuration when combining projects
   together.
 * Does not implement its own DSL, and uses wherever possible Ansible
   directly.
 All the experience acquired using Ansible can be used in
-  openstack-ansible, and the other way around.
+  OpenStack-Ansible, and the other way around.
 * You like to use reliable, proven technology.
 We try to run OpenStack
   with a minimum amount of packages that are not provided by distributions
   or the OpenStack community.
 Less dependencies and distribution tested